TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_e3_pro_screen.md

 Please note the pinout of 5v (connected to NC), TX, RX and 0v.
 The cable that is supplied may be equipped with the correct connection for a duet board, so the plug will need changing to fit these boards.
 Remember to make sure that TX and RX are swapped.

-Use pins +5V, GND, TX0 and RX0 on the TFT header.
+Use pins +5V, GND, TX and RX on the "screen" header.
 These should be connected to +5V, GND, TX and RX on the Fly Screen, making sure that TX and RX are swapped.

 In config.g, the following command should be added.
 ```